Number9dream: Five: Study of Tales

 Eiji wakes up in an unknown house.
 He receives a visit from Buntaro, his landlord, and discovers that he is the son of Mrs. Sasaki, Eiji's boss at the subway station.
 Buntaro reveals that he rescued Eiji after the events on the bridge.
 The house belongs to Mrs. Sasaki's sister, a deaf writer of fantastic tales, who is momentarily in Germany.

 The narration alternates between Eiji's stay at the house and a surrealistic tale written by Mrs. Sasaki's sister.
 The tale's main characters are three anthropomorphic animals: Goatwriter, a literate goat who collects and writes tales and like Mitchell has a stammer; Mrs. Comb, his servant and cook, a hen; and Pithecanthropus, his handyman, a primitive hominid.
 They live in a wasteland devastated by war and inhabit a coach that travels around of its own will.
 After various adventures, they reach a pool at the foot of a backward flowing waterfall, a metaphor for death.
 All three jump in the pool.

 Buntaro is going on holiday with his pregnant wife and asks Eiji to mind his video rental shop while he is away.
-Eiji makes contact with Kozue Yamaya, the woman detective who investigated his father for Morino.
+Eiji makes contact with Kozue Yamaya, the detective who investigated his father for Morino.
 He asks her to give him the information, but she disappears before answering.
 Later he is contacted by his grandfather Takara Tsukiyama who asks to meet him.
 He also gets back in contact with Ai Imajo.